 Display the Paste Special dialog box

 This shortcut, Control + Alt + V (Mac: Control + Command + V) doesn't actually finish the paste; it just opens the Paste Special dialog box.
-At that point, you'll need to chose the type of paste you want to perform.
+At that point, you'll need to choose the type of paste you want to perform.

 There are so many things you can do with paste special; it's a topic in itself.
 At the very least, you probably already use paste special to strip out unwanted formatting and formulas (Paste special > Values).
 But did you know that you can also paste formatting, paste column widths, multiply and add values in place, and even transpose tables?
 It's all there.

 If you frequently filter lists or tables, this shortcut should be at the top of your list.
 With the same shortcut, Control + Shift + L (Mac: Command + Shift + F) you can toggle filters on and off any list or data set.
 But the best part is toggling off the autofilter will clear any filters that have been set.
-So, if you have a multiple filters active, you can "reset" all filters by using the shortcut twice in a row: once to remove the filters (which clears all filters), and once again to add a new autofilter.
+So, if you have multiple filters active, you can "reset" all filters by using the shortcut twice in a row: once to remove the filters (which clears all filters), and once again to add a new autofilter.
 This is far faster than fiddling with each filter manually.

 Many people know the shortcut for "select all": Control + A. However, in Excel, this shortcut behaves differently in different contexts.
 If the cursor is in an empty cell, Control + A selects the entire worksheet.
 But if the cursor is in a group of contiguous cells, Control + A will select the entire group of cells instead.